REEI Undergraduate Student Funding

 Both incoming and continuing undergraduate students affiliated with the Russian and East European Institute may receive funding in a number of ways.

 Daniel Armstrong Memorial Scholarship

 The Russian and East European Institute at Indiana University in Bloomington is pleased to announce the Daniel Armstrong Memorial Scholarship for incoming freshmen.
 One Armstrong Scholarship of at least $1,500 will be awarded to an incoming freshman committed to pursue study of Russian or an East European language throughout his or her undergraduate career, and who has a record of academic excellence.
-The scholarship recipient must be a full-time student at Indiana University in Bloomington during the 2014–2015 academic year and maintain a good academic standing, including enrollment in formal instruction in Russian or an East European language through the funded year.
-Eligible languages taught in IU's Department of Slavic Languages and Literatures include Russian, Ukrainian, Polish, Czech, Romanian, Serbian and Croatian.
+The scholarship recipient must be a full-time student at Indiana University in Bloomington during the 2015–2016 academic year and maintain a good academic standing, including enrollment in formal instruction in Russian or an East European language through the funded year.
+Eligible languages taught in IU's Department of Slavic and East European Languages & Cultures include Russian, Ukrainian, Polish, Czech, Romanian, Serbian and Croatian.
 The scholarship is renewable for up to four years, though the amount of the award may change in subsequent years.
 This award may be combined with most other IU scholarships to cover the costs of attendance at IU in Bloomington.
 It may not be combined with the Wells Scholarship.